8 Ways to Make Your Money Work For You

 Plan Your Budget

 Now comes the moment of truth.
 You have to create a step-by-step plan and put it into action.
 One method you may want to think about is the 50/20/30 budget.
-This budgeting method breaks your spending and savings into the following amounts: 50% into your needs, 30% into your wants, and 20% into your savings.
+This budgeting method breaks your spending and savings into the following amounts: 50% for your needs, 30% for wants, and 20% for savings.
 If they need adjusting, shift the numbers to suit your plan.

 Tracking multiple categories may not work for you, though.
 If you have trouble logging expenses in hyper-specific categories, simplify them.
 Overwhelming yourself will only make it harder for you to stay on target.